This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 For most new moms the thought of leaving their new bundle and heading back to work may bring on some anxieties.

-If you feel a little lost and overwhelmed as to how you will juggle work matters along with making enough milk while at work, keep reading.
+If you feel a little overwhelmed as to how you will juggle work matters along with making enough milk while at work, keep reading.

 You’re about to get some crucial tips on how to successfully pump at work, the rights you have to do so and so much more!